gasduster99/sppComp/try1/try1_2.md

 completed modeling for these time periods.
-It is important to notice that since port sampling effort prioritizes heavily landed market categories, and our model is only fit to market categories with more data than parameters, then market categories left with too few samples to fit our model, tend to be less landed.
+It is important to notice that since port sampling effort prioritizes heavily landed market categories, and our model is only fit to market categories with more data than parameters, then market categories left with too few samples to fit our model tend to be less landed.
 Thus our model is appied to a relatively large proportion of the landings and nominal speciation occurs for a relatively negligible proportion of total landings.
+Applying the sample size heuristic to determine which market categories are expended by our model results in 96.8% of landed weight being expanded via our model in the 1978-1982 time and 98.3% of landed weight expanded by our model in 1983-1990.
 <!--
+78: 0.9675626
+83: 0.982643
 Since the our model requires separate parameters for each species and rockfish market categories tend to have many species, the number of species in a market category should, and appearantly is, be an importan